 – gain more exposure by integrating it into social platforms

-– use a template event registration form or customize it to your needs
+– use an event registration form template or customize it to your needs

 – make it easy for anyone to fill out your form by formatting it to fit any mobile device